CSS Minifier

 CSS files are render-blocking, the browser won't paint anything until it's downloaded and parsed your stylesheets.
 Every kilobyte of CSS directly delays your First Contentful Paint (FCP).
 Minification removes the parts humans need (comments, indentation, whitespace) while keeping everything the browser needs.

 A typical stylesheet shrinks 20-40% after minification.
 Combined with Gzip/Brotli compression, a 100 KB CSS file can drop to under 15 KB over the wire.
-Faster initial render, better Core Web Vitals, improved search rankings.
+Smaller blocking CSS helps the first render start sooner and can improve Core Web Vitals.

 What Minification Removes